 Paris Tour Overview

 It is 1910 in Paris, and Coco Chanel has just opened a shop selling stylish, lightweight hats near Place Vendôme.
 A little farther down the Seine, visitors to the Paris Motor Show can admire the new neon lights on display.
-Up the hill in Montmartre and across the river in Montparnasse, a quiet revolution is underway.
+Up the hill in Montmartre and across the river in Montparnasse, a revolution is underway.
 Pablo Picasso has already painted (although not yet publicly exhibited) his shocking, angular Demoiselles d’Avignon.
 His friend Guillaume Apollinaire is working on a collection of “cubist” poems, Alcools, that experiment with perspective and will pave the way for generations of European and American poets looking for new modes of expression.

 On this journey, you’ll trace the rise of modernism through the cafés and clubs of Montmartre and Montparnasse, the glamourous Grand Rex cinema, and more.
 Custom guided walks, literary discussions and museum visits will deepen your understanding of life in Paris in the early years of the 20th century and the role the city played in the creative explosion that took place during and after World War I. You’ll see how the war intensified and accelerated a profound cultural and social shift we still feel one hundred years later.